Nutrition and Dietetics Program

 Nutrition and Dietetics Mission Statement

-The mission of the Dietetic Technology program is to prepare graduates with entry-level skills, competence, and flexibility to compete successfully in a dynamic employment market wherever food, nutrition, and wellness are emphasized.
+The mission of the Nutrition and Dietetics program is to prepare graduates with entry-level skills, competence, and flexibility to compete successfully in a dynamic employment market wherever food, nutrition, and wellness are emphasized.

 1. The program will prepare graduates to be competent entry-level dietetic technicians.